High-risk auto insurance quotes

-In an ideal world, all drivers would qualify for the best car insurance rates.
-Of course, in the real world, some individuals do not.
-Let’s take a look at why a driver might be considered high-risk in the eyes of insurance companies, and how to lower your car insurance premiums if you find yourself in this situation.
+In an ideal world, there would be no collisions or traffic tickets, all drivers would qualify for the best car insurance rates.
+But accidents happen.
+And, correspondingly, insurance premiums rise.
+If you find yourself in this situation, we're here to help you find affordable car insurance.
+First, let's take a look at why any driver might be considered high-risk in insurance companies' eyes.
+Then, we'll give you ideas on lowering your car insurance premiums if you find yourself in this situation.

 “High-risk” is a category of car insurance for people deemed more likely to be involved in an accident.
-There are a number of reasons why someone might be considered a high-risk driver.
+There are many reasons why someone might be considered a high-risk driver.
 These include:

-- A conviction for offenses, such as driving under the influence of drugs or alcohol, or reckless driving.
+- A conviction for offences, such as driving under the influence of drugs or alcohol, or reckless driving.

 - Multiple speeding tickets.

 - More than one recent at-fault collision.

 High-risk car insurance might also be a good option for drivers who have had a car insurance policy cancelled for non-payment.

 Also, while they may not classify as “high-risk drivers,” men under the age of 25 pay the highest car insurance premiums in Canada.
 Statistically speaking, young men cause more accidents than any other demographic.